backstage/backstage/docs/frontend-system/building-apps/08-migrating.md

 We've taken all the elements that were previously passed to `app.createRoot(...)`, and instead passed them to `convertLegacyApp(...)`.
 We then pass the features returned by `convertLegacyApp` and forward them to the `features` option of the new `createApp`.

 There is one more detail that we need to deal with before moving on.
-The `app.createRoot()` function now returns a React element rather and a component, so we need to update our app `index.tsx` as follows:
+The `app.createRoot()` function now returns a React element rather than a component, so we need to update our app `index.tsx` as follows:

 ```tsx title="in packages/app/src/index.tsx"
 import '@backstage/cli/asset-types';